 Additionally, cloud-based imaging software provides unlimited data storage and predictable monthly pricing, which can help you better manage your budget.
-If your practice grows or your imaging needs change, cloud-based software can easily scale with your practice.
+If your practice grows or your imaging needs change, 3d dental imaging software and cloud-based software can easily scale with your practice.

 Struggle #2: Proprietary Imaging Software

-In the dental industry, many imaging device companies have developed their own imaging software to work exclusively with their devices.
+In the imaging space, many imaging device companies have developed their own imaging software to work exclusively with their devices.
 This approach is known as a “closed-architecture” philosophy, where companies create software that only functions with their products.
 This leaves dental practices locked into a proprietary system, requiring them to purchase both imaging hardware and software from the same company.